-Admittedly, the Henry .45-70 has a couple sticky point for some shooters — principally the lack of a loading gate.
-Yes, all four rounds are loaded through the rifle’s tubular magazine, which will set the impatient to jitters and raise two particular issues.
+Thankfully, the gunmaker addressed the gun's main drawback.
+Previously, loading the Henry .45-70—like all the company's lever-actions — was a bear.
+All four rounds use to loaded through the rifle’s tubular magazine, which will set the impatient to jitters and raise two particular issues.
 First, topping off the magazine is a long process by today’s standards.
 Second, there’s really no safe way to load the rifle 4+1; no matter how you cut it, you’ll muzzle sweep your hand with a loaded chamber.
-On the bright side, an empty Henry can always accept a single additional round through the side ejection port.
-Living up to the overall ethos of the gun, this is fast and executable in a pinch.

-Furthermore, the Henry — all lever-action Henry rifles for that matter — try the nerves of lefties.
+Now the main hitch in the Henry's giddyap — all lever-action Henry rifles for that matter — is trying the nerves of lefties.
 Considering there are no southpaw models and the ejection port is on the right, hot brass flying in front of even on to the bridge of the nose is a fact of life.
 That may be acceptable with Henry’s pistol-caliber Big Boy or .410 lever-action.
 But the .45-70 case is more than 2-inches in length, which ups the ante.

 The other aspect of the Henry .45-70 — common to all the company’s wares — is that it does not have the dreaded cross-bolt safety (we’ll throw in an amen).
 This unfortunate side-effect of our warning-labels-on-buckets society might give lawyers a case of screaming abdabs, but for lever purists it's bliss.
 The safety conscious should fear not, because the gun is still secure to carry chambered, hammer down, thanks to a transfer-bar safety.
 In turn, the rifle is virtually ready to go the moment you are.